use my distillation of

 and center the map at that location

-• A map-specific URL link (uses current map center, zoom, and mode) which
+• A current-map-specific URL link for bookmarking or sharing (uses current map center, zoom, and mode - includes

-• A PDF single-page-printable Trailmap 5½x7½ mi section map for the mouse location can be downloaded via its right-click-menu.
-More section map information
+• A PDF single-page-printable 5½x7½ mi Trailmap section for downloading More section map information

 If you find an error (or for mobile users something needing improvement) you can help improve the map by reporting it: